donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ![alt text](https://github.com/donsmithsf/sql/blob/main/projects/Liquor%20Sales/images/08-1-graph.JPG "Title")

+*Polk* by far sold the largest amount of vodka.

-The top 5 counties listed above are exactly the same for each month of 2014, while the others change their relative positions from month to month.
+_Note: The top 5 counties listed above are exactly the same for each month of 2014, while the others change their relative positions from month to month._

 For full data output, see [sheet 08](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=354736027).